nginxinc/nginx-basics-workshops/lab3/readme.md

 <br/>

 ## Wrapup

-Don't forget - Save any Docker containers, images, docker compose, NGINX config files and Notes you may want for future reference.
+>Don't forget - Save any Docker containers/images, docker compose, NGINX config files and Notes you may want for future reference.

+### Summary

+In this lab, you learned the following NGINX / Docker topics.
+ * Create a Self Signed TLS certificate and key
+ * Configure NGINX webserver to use a TLS cert and key
+ * Configure TLS settings
+ * Add some TLS Best Practice configurations
+ * Test and validate TLS traffic components and settings

 <br/>

 **This completes this Lab.**

+NOTE: The `answers` to all the lab exercises are in the lab3/final folder, where you will find the final NGINX configs for each exercise in this lab.
+They are provided for you in case you delete or break your nginx-oss container ;-)

 <br/>